shahan-hash/CODSOFT/README.md

 ### 🖼️ Task 2: Image Captioning System
 An AI model that generates captions for input images using deep learning.

-### 🎯 Task 3: Recommendation System
+### 🎯 Task 3: ChatBot
-A machine learning-based system that suggests items/content based on user preferences.
+A smart conversational chatbot developed using rule-based logic, pattern matching, and Streamlit for an interactive user experience.

 ---